Mark McGrath

 Mark Sayers McGrath (born March 15, 1968) is an American singer who is the lead vocalist of the rock band Sugar Ray.
 McGrath is also known for his work as a co-host of Extra, and he was the host of Don't Forget the Lyrics! in 2010.
-McGrath hosted the second season of the TV show Killer Karaoke, taking the place of Jackass star Steve-O.
+McGrath hosted the second season of the TV show Killer Karaoke, taking the place of Jackass star Steve-O. He also works, and occasionally tours with The Beach Boys.